-Anyone who’s planning to travel through the Caucasus will have at least a couple of these cultural monuments and nature reserves on their radar.
-If you’re a list finisher like me, it’s possible to visit all 10 in one go (although there’s still one UNESCO Site in Armenia that I’m yet to see!).
+Anyone who is planning to travel through the Caucasus will have at least a couple of these cultural monuments and nature reserves on their radar.
+If you’re a list-finisher like me, it’s possible to visit all 11 in one go (I have been lucky enough to experience every UNESCO Site in the region).

-In this short guide to UNESCO Sites in the Caucasus, I’ll provide a bit of background information and share what makes each one special, plus offer my practical tips for planning a visit.
+In this short guide to UNESCO Sites in the Caucasus, I will provide a bit of background information and share what makes each one special, plus offer my practical tips for planning a visit.

 Please note: This post contains affiliate links, meaning I may earn a commission if you make a purchase by clicking a link (at no extra cost to you).
 Learn more.